hindutva/hindutva.github.io/main/books/vivekAnanda/volume_7/conversations_and_dialogues/from_the_diary_of_a_disciple/692_scc_vii.md

 markets even now.
 In America I found, some Mohammedans of the Hooghly district had grown rich by peddling Indian commodities in this way.
 Have you even less intelligence than they?
-Take, for example, such excellent fabric as the Varanasi-made Sâris of India, the like of which are not produced anywhere else in the world.
+Take, for example, such excellent fabric as the Varanasi-made Sāris of India, the like of which are not produced anywhere else in the world.
 Go to America with this cloth.
 Have gowns made out of this fabric and sell them, and you will see how much you earn.